hsu-sonar/icua24-geopackage/benchmarks/README.md

 library.
 They use the same databases as the benchmarks reported in the paper; these databases are in this directory.
 The database filenames give the number of mission groups (areas of a repeated mission) and the type of coordinate system used by the database.

-They save a NumPy data file for each set of trials; each row in the file contains the base mission ID, the base mission number, the time (in seconds) to complete the algorithm, the stage at which the candidate set of legs was empty, and the number of partner legs it found.
-The stage of the exit is indicated by the following integer
+The change detection benchmark save a NumPy data file for each set of trials; each row in the file contains the base mission ID, the base mission number, the time (in seconds) to complete the algorithm, the stage at which the candidate set of legs was empty, and the number of partner legs it found.
+The stage of the exit is indicated by the following integer values:
-values:

     1 - no overlapping candidates found in database.
     2 - no candidates met the course difference criteria.
     3 - no candidates met the distance criteria.
     4 - no candidates met the success rate threshold.
     5 - partner legs found.

+The image partner benchmark saves a similar NumPy file.
+Each row contains the ID of the base image, the time taken to complete the algorithm and the number of partner images found.
+The stage of the exit is indicated by the following integer values:

+    1 - no overlapping candidates found in database.
+    2 - no candidates met minimum area criteria.
+    3 - partner images found.